 You simply fill out the online application and submit it.
 After that submission, the lender determines what documentation is needed.
 You must then submit those documents online.
 If you pick a more traditional lender, you have to go into the bank and fill out the application.

 At a traditional bank, they have representatives that help you fill out your loan paperwork.
 When using an online lender, you have to fill out all the paperwork on your own.
 It is really a simple part of the personal loan process.
 It may take you more time to collect the documents for the bank than it does to fill out the application.

 As I stated above, the application process is fairly simple.
 There is always documentation that the lender asks of you.
-You have to provide that information within a set amount of time.
-This is a normal and expected part of the personal loan process.
-Please keep in mind that most of the information you must provide is personal and identifiable information.
 The first thing you need to provide is proof of identity.

 This should be something that has your picture and name on it, such as a drivers license, military ID, or passport.
 You also need to provide proof of income.
 You can do this with paystubs, W 2 forms, tax forms and documents, and bank statements.

 The lender may ask you to provide proof of your rent or mortgage payment and your utility bills.
 You should expect to provide any of this documentation within a few days notice.
 The lender may also ask you for proof of any retirement or annuity payouts you might be getting.
 You can always ask why they need the documents, but keep in mind, failure to provide them may mean you are denied.